gazer0fShoes/odin-recipes/README.md

-create a website links to with links to recipe pages
+Create a website with links to recipe pages.

-demonstrate foundational knowledge of basic html tags.
+Demonstrate foundational knowledge of basic html tags.